premAI-io/prem-utils/README.md

-# 🛠️ Prem Connectors
+# 🛠️ Prem Utils

-Connectors in order to interact with all Model Serving and Fine-tuning Providers.
+Utilities, and Connectors in order to interact with all Model Serving and Fine-tuning Providers.